Skip to content

 Chemical

 Delrin is exceptionally resistant to organic solvents.
-Notably, there are nearly no common solvents for Delrin® at temperatures under 160° F. That said, Delrin® would not be ideal for environments involving strong acids, bases, or oxidizing agents.
+That said, Delrin® would not be ideal for environments involving strong acids, bases, or oxidizing agents.

 Because Delrin is not subject to damage from fungi, insects, or other pests, it is an excellent choice for many underground uses.
 It also features superior staining and discoloration resistance at temperatures below 160° F.